-FREE SHIPPING in Canada on orders of $99+.
-FREE DELIVERY in Halifax & Dartmouth on orders of $50 and up.
+FREE SHIPPING Canada-wide on orders of $99+ and free delivery in Halifax on orders of $50+.

 March 16, 2022

 People often come to Cheerfetti looking for a cheer up gift, and we like to think we rise to the occasion.
 With a large selection of both pre-curated gift boxes as well as many items to build your own soothing gift box, it’s easy to send a gift to make them smile.
 Here are three easy tips to make your thinking of you gift box shine.

 2. Incorporate the Senses